Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients: Nonpositively curved Kähler manifolds containing submanifolds with

 Since $p_{-a}=Jq_a$ and $q_{-a}=-Jp_a$, the map $a\mapsto R(p_a,q_a,p_a,q_a)$ is even.
 It can thus be written as a polynomial $P(a^{2})$ of degree at most 2 in $a^2$:

-with: Thus:
+with Thus \

 Since the sectional curvature is nonpositive, the polynomial $P$ is nonpositive on $\R_+$.
 Recall also that $R(X,JX,Y,JY)\le 0$ for all vectors $X,Y \in T_xM$.
-We distinguish two cases:\begin{itemize} \item If the coefficient $R(v,Jv,v,Jv)$ vanishes, then when $a$ becomes increasingly large, the inequality $R(p_a,q_a,p_a,q_a)\le 0$ forces $R(v,Jv,w,Jw)$ to vanish as well. \item Otherwise, we want to show that the discriminant of $P$ is nonpositive.
-If it were positive, then $P$ would have two simple roots whose sum would be $2\frac{R(v,Jv,w,Jw)}{R(v,Jv,v,Jv)}\ge 0$, so at least one of them would be positive.
-But on the neighbourhood of a simple root, the sign of $P$ would change, which would contradict the inequality $R(p_a,q_a,p_a,q_a)\le 0$.
-Hence the discriminant of $P$ is nonpositive. \end{itemize} In all cases, we get the desired inequality:
+We distinguish two cases.\begin{itemize} \item If the coefficient $R(v,Jv,v,Jv)$ vanishes, then when $a$ becomes increasingly large, the inequality $R(p_a,q_a,p_a,q_a)\le 0$ forces $R(v,Jv,w,Jw)$ to vanish as well. \item Otherwise, set Writing the nonpositivity of $P(a)$ gives the desired inequality. \end{itemize} In all cases, we get Inequality \eqref{eq_courbure_determinant_polynome}.